-HIV infection is associated with a lower physical performance, the researchers said in the online edition of AIDS Magazine.
-It was also found that people living with HIV who have reduced physical activity had a significant increase in their risk of death.
+HIV infection is associated with poorer physical performance, say researchers in the online edition of AIDS Journal.
+It was also found that people living with HIV and having reduced physical activity had a significant increase in their risk of death.

 The study population consisted of patients seropositive for HIV in middle age and seronegative patients also in middle-aged people in Baltimore, United States, whether they were or not, injecting drug users (IDUs).

 "Our results show the great impact of HIV disease on physical performance, support the growing recognition and importance of chronic HIV disease in middle age with the results and can inform and form strategies for clinical management of aging in people infected HIV, "comment the authors.

 Thanks to improvements in treatment and care for HIV-positive people, a large porçãocada increasingly growing of people living with HIV are chegandoa increasingly advanced ages.
 This means, in short, that the diseases of aging are, nowadays, a major cause of death in these patients; deaths can be avoided or at least postponed

 Reduced physical activity is associated with an increased risk of mortality among the elderly in relation to the general population.
 As a function of the lower body - balance ability, walking speed and difficulty getting up from a sitting position - this can be assessed using a short battery performance physical battery test (SPPB).
 In the general population, the SPPB score below ten is associated with an increased risk of access to nursing care and mortality.